 How Jim Morrison Finally Got Pardoned, 39 Years After His Death

-Decades after he was found guilty of exposing himself to a Florida audience, the late Doors lead singer Jim Morrison was cleared by the state's Board of Executive Clemency.
-Morrison's pardon for two misdemeanors, indecent exposure and open profanity was granted on Dec.
+It took decades for the late Doors lead singer Jim Morrison to finally be cleared by Florida's Board of Executive Clemency after he was found guilty of exposing himself to an audience.
+Morrison's pardon for two misdemeanors, indecent exposure and open profanity was finally granted on Dec.
 9, 2010 – 39 years after he died.

 It all began at the Doors' notorious performance on March 1, 1969, at Miami's Dinner Key Auditorium.
 Morrison allegedly pulled his pants down before 10,000 fans and simulated masturbation.
-Morrison was sentenced to six months in prison despite the fact that no photos or video of the indecent act were presented at his 1970 trial.
-Morrison, who appealed the conviction, died in Paris in 1971.
+He was sentenced to six months in prison, despite the fact that no photos or video of the indecent act were presented at his 1970 trial.

-"They should have expunged the verdict.
-It should have been overturned as fraud," Patricia Morrison, the singer's widow, told CNN.
-If Morrison were alive, she said, "he would tear this pardon to shreds, it's not applicable, it's meaningless, because he didn't do anything to be pardoned for."
+Patricia Morrison, the singer's widow, argued instead that "they should have expunged the verdict.
+It should have been overturned as fraud."
+If Morrison were alive, she told CNN, "he would tear this pardon to shreds.
+It's not applicable, it's meaningless, because he didn't do anything to be pardoned for."

-See Jim Morrison and Other Members of Rock's Tragic '27 Club'
+Jim Morrison Is Part of Rock's Tragic '27 Club'